Health – Cause of Death, and How I/You Will Die

 113 causes is a bit daunting, if one thing doesn’t get you, another will.

-I’m of course interested in what my risks are, as a white, male, over 70. but we have to start by looking at how the overall population (US) dies.
+I’m of course interested in what my risks are, as a white male, over 70.
+But we have to start by looking at how the overall (US) population dies.

 It looks like cancer is the main cause of death up to the age of about 60, and then circulatory problems start to take over, and respiratory problems also start to become significant.
 This is based on cause of death marked on US death certificates between 2005-2014.